Jwan622/data_eng_exercise/INSTALL.md

 1. `brew install pipenv`
 2. `docker build docker/postgres -t jwan622/hinge-hw`
 3. `docker run --rm -p 8000:5432 jwan622/hinge-hw`
-- the above command forwards requests to port 8000 to 5432 internal to the docker containe which is where postgres running.
+- the above command forwards requests to port 8000 to 5432 internal to the postgres docker container.
+- running the docker container will execute the `CreateTables.sql` script in the container.

 __To access the database:__
 - `psql -h localhost -p 8000 -U postgres --password`

 **To run tests**
-`pytest`
+`pytest -vv`
 - note all tests are in the tests folder
+- the tests rely on some % of the dataset, including some error cases.